cayleygraph/python-client/README.md

 # Python Client for Cayley

 This is a work in progress official Python client for the next version of Cayley.
-It uses an OWL schema file to generate the code for the client.

 ### Usage